elusivecodes/FyreView/README.md

 $view->setLayout($layout);
 ```

-Layout files must end in the extension `.php`, and must exist in a "*layouts*" folder in one of the defined paths.
+Layout files must end in the extension `.php`, and must exist in a "*layouts*" folder in one of the defined [*TemplateLocator*](#template-locator) paths.

 ### Layouts

-You can use layouts when rendering views by placing a `default.php` file in a *layouts* folder of one of the defined paths.
+You can use layouts when rendering views by placing a `default.php` file in a *layouts* folder of one of the defined [*TemplateLocator*](#template-locator) paths.
 You can create multiple layouts, and specify the layout to use with the `setLayout` method above.

 The rendered content is passed to the layout file via the `content` method of `$this`.
 Any other defined data is also passed to the layout.